-Prerequisites: MATH 260.

-Corequisite: MATH 260 if prerequisite not met.
+Prerequisites: MATH 260 or MATH 260H.
+Enrollment Limitation: Concurrent enrollment in MATH 260 or MATH 260H if prerequisite not met.
 Acceptable for Credit: CSU, UC Lecture 4 hours.
 (1701.00) Course Typically Offered: F, SP

 This course introduces students to the concepts of linear algebra.
 Topics include matrix algebra, Gaussian elimination, determinants of a matrix, properties of determinants, vector spaces and their properties with an introduction to proofs, linear transformations, orthogonality, eigenvalues and eigenvectors, and computational methods.
-C-ID MATH 250.
+C-ID MATH-250.